somanadi/steel-eye/README.md

 }
 ```

-- Complie the  sample application using below command
+- Compile the  sample application using below command
 ```sh
 cd /root/projects/steeleye
 go build
 ```
-### Launch the sample application as systemd service
+**3) Launch the sample application as systemd service

-Go language does not natively provide a reliable way to daemonize itself, so we need to run our sample app as a system service as shown below.
+Go language does not natively provide a reliable way to daemonize itself, so we need to run our sample application as a systemd service as shown below.

-- Create a file named steeleye.service in **/lib/systemd/system/**  as shown below
+- Create a file named steeleye.service at **/lib/systemd/system/**  as shown below
 ``` sh
 $ vim /lib/systemd/system/steeleye.service
 ```